Jazz / Modern Jazz

 After just a few bars, it was clear what kind of keys the Montreal musician was playing!
 A worthy heir to the pianists at the crossroads of modern jazz and swing who came before him—in short, the triumphant jazz piano of the 1945–1965 era—Chad Linsley masters this style that my own parents and their contemporaries adored, and with which I myself grew up while also loving the blues, hard rock, then progressive rock, jazz-rock, and much more thereafter.

-The unapologetic classicism of Chad Linsley’s piano playing draws direct inspiration from the greatest African-American pianists of modern swing—one thinks here of Oscar Peterson, but also of Teddy Wilson, Jaki Byard, Phineas Newborn Jr., and others like Bud Powell—brilliant virtuosos who were also capable of slowing down the tempo for ballads, for most of the jazz arrangements of the Great American Songbook.
+The unapologetic classicism of Chad Linsley’s piano playing draws direct inspiration from the greatest African-American pianists of modern swing—one thinks here of Oscar Peterson, but also of Teddy Wilson, Jaki Byard, Phineas Newborn Jr., and others like Bud Powell—brilliant virtuosos who were also capable of slowing down the tempo for ballads, for most of the jazz transformations of the Great American Songbook.

 “Angel Eyes” (Matt Dennis/Earl K. Brent), the next standard, was then performed by Kristin Hoff—a very different interpretation from the previous one, more muscular, more robust, and concluding with a beautiful display of energy.